alexanderpanchenko/sim-eval/README.md

 Requirements
 ===========

 - Matlab 2011 or higher.
-Normally, the scripts should work on prior version, but I did not do the tests.
+Normally, the scripts should work on the prior versions of Matlab, but I did test it.
 - Statistics Toolbox (http://www.mathworks.nl/products/statistics/)

 Quick Start